University of Florida - Heavener Football Complex

 Services provided on this project:

-The University of Florida has a new eco-friendly, highly sustainable, athletic-focused, Gator recruiting magnet.
-The design includes the Gator Room, expansion of the strength & conditioning room - doubling its original size, creation of an impressive entry, hall of fame & lobby area leading to football offices which will greet recruits, parents and donors.
-Additional WOW factor comes with the complex's energy-saving features, which exceed state and national standards by 35%.
+The Heavener Complex is the University of Florida's new eco-friendly, highly sustainable, athletic-focused Gator recruiting magnet.
+The design includes the Gator Room, expansion of the strength & conditioning room (doubling its original size), an impressive entry, hall of fame and lobby area leading to football offices which will greet recruits, parents and donors.
+An additional WOW factor comes with the complex's energy-saving features, which exceed state and national standards by 35%.
 Contributing to the energy savings are efficient lighting, light-colored roofing and concrete pavement on the plaza; low flow fixtures, dual-flush toilets, regional materials, low-e glazing, recycling of 75% of construction waste and a green roof with palm trees.
 Additionally, 100% of the building's irrigation is reclaimed water.

 Interior Design Overview: